yiisoft/yii-dev-tool/README.md

 -------------

 To customize the configuration of **yii-dev-tool**, create your local configuration `packages.local.php` using file `packages.local.php.example` as example.
-In this file you will find examples of all available configuration options.
+In this file, you will find examples of all available configuration options.

 Some commands such as `github/protect-branch`, `github/settings`, `release/make` require